launchdarkly/ld-relay/docs/persistent-storage.md

 CACHE_TTL=30s
 ```

 The Relay Proxy can only use one of these at a time.
-If you enabled both Redis and DynamoDB it would result in an error.
+If you enable both Redis and DynamoDB it will result in an error.

 LaunchDarkly SDK clients have their own options for configuring persistent storage.
 If you use [daemon mode](../README.md#daemon-mode), the clients need to be using the same storage configuration as the Relay Proxy.
 If you are not using daemon mode, the two configurations are completely independent.
-For example, you could have a relay using Redis, but a client using DynamoDB or not using persistent storage at all.
+For example, you could have a Relay Proxy using Redis, but a client using DynamoDB or not using persistent storage at all.

 If the database becomes unavailable, the Relay Proxy's behavior, based on its use of the Go SDK, depends on the `CACHE_TTL` setting: